 - psychiatric deterioration of the inmate, and

-- any new information that indicates that parole would be a public safety concern.
+- any new information that indicates that parole would be a public safety concern.11

-Once placed on parole, a "parolee" must abide by certain conditions and requirements.22 The failure to do so will result in a parole revocation hearing, discussed in detail in our related article "California Parole Revocation Hearings".and in possible reincarceration.
+Once placed on parole, a "parolee" must abide by certain conditions and requirements.
+The failure to do so will result in a parole revocation hearing.

 Some of the most common parole terms include (but are not limited to):

-- consenting to be searched at any time with or without a California search warrant and with or without cause23,
+- consenting to be searched at any time with or without a California search warrant and with or without cause,

-- agreeing to live within designated county limits24,
+- agreeing to live within designated county limits,

-- agreeing to register with local authorities (this applies to those who are required to register as sex offenders pursuant to California Penal Code 290 PC, to those who have been convicted of California Penal Code 451 PC arson, and to those who are convicted of certain California drug crimes)25, and
+- agreeing to register with local authorities (this applies to those who are required to register as sex offenders pursuant to California Penal Code 290 PC, to those who have been convicted of California Penal Code 451 PC arson, and to those who are convicted of certain California drug crimes), and

 - conditions that relate to the specific offense, including, for example, restrictions that prohibit